aiidateam/aiida-core/docs/source/installation.rst

 a ``verdi syncdb`` command, that creates the required tables in the database and installs the database triggers.

-.. note:: If this is you first installation, the code (Django, actually) will ask to setup an admin user ("Would you like to create one now?" prompt).
+.. note:: If this is your first installation, the code (Django, actually) will ask to setup an admin user ("Would you like to create one now?" prompt).
   In this case chose ``yes`` and type the required information.
 Some notes: